SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

       }
    <- My number is 123

+This code starts by checking whether ``myNumber`` contains a value, just like the code in the previous example.
+If ``myNumber`` has a value,
-If there's a value in ``myNumber``, they unwrap its value and set the value of a new constant named ``myNumber`` to that unwrapped value.
+the value of a new constant named ``myNumber`` is set to that value.
 Inside the body of the ``if`` statement, writing ``myNumber`` refers to that new non-optional constant.
 Before the beginning of the ``if`` statement and after its end,